 This rapidly evolving field draws from the rich interactions that have developed among the traditional areas of chemistry, biology, physics, genetics, computer science, and others.

-The Program in Molecular Biophysics is for students who are interested in the integration of diverse disciplines toward greater understanding of living matter.
+The Program in Molecular Biophysics is a PhD program for students who are interested in the integration of diverse disciplines toward greater understanding of living matter.

 Researchers in the program combine the power of modern spectroscopic methods and computational approaches to unravel the determinants of self-assembly in biological systems.